syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 ![Month View in Xamarin.Forms Calendar ](images/Xamarin.Forms-Calendar-HideLeadingTrailing.png)

 N>
-* The OnMonthCellLoaded event is triggered for the current month dates only.
+* The OnMonthCellLoaded event is triggered for the current month dates.
-* The VisibleDates count in the MonthChanged event depends on the current month dates only.
+* The VisibleDates in the MonthChanged event will return the current month dates.

 ## YearView